The first question in your brain is likely this, “Is that what you wanted, Tim? To write plays like a 10-year-old?”

 BEE: Because that’s how I feel for my family.
 I was just afraid to admit it.

 This is some real empathy right here, the human experience on display.
 I mean, how can you not fall in love with these two?
 I didn’t see it coming.
 They share this genuine moment and they’re able to tear down the whole structure of their civilization, as they declare, “We have come up with a solution of peace.
 If we share the honey everyone will be happy.”
 They live happily ever after, and you believe they’ve earned it—you don’t feel cheated.
-You get that warm, cathartic feeling, and you fucking cheer when the other bees and flies appear and declare, “We think that’s an intreating idea.
+You get that warm, cathartic feeling, and you actually cheer when the other bees and flies appear and declare, “We think that’s an intreating idea.
 Today we’ll live in harmony in a hole with a beehive in the tree.”
 Brilliant, genius, life-affirming stuff.
 The same stuff that has me still making theater after too many decades.

 So, you interested?
 Think maybe you, too, would like to learn to write like a 10-year-old?
 Well, don’t worry: